Other common names: White Marlin (Japan), Silver Marlin (Hawaii)

-Identifying features: Back is a dark blue or black.
+Identifying features: Back is dark blue or black.
 Occasionally light blue stripes may be present along the back and flank but these will fade after death.
-Belly is a silver white.
-The lateral line is rarely visible in adults, but is made up of a straight double row of pores.
+The belly is silver-white.
+The lateral line is rarely visible in adults but is made up of a straight double row of pores.
 The first dorsal fin is proportionately the lowest of any Billfish.

 Expected temperature range: 70° F to 86° F (21° C to 30° C)

-Open ocean along continental shelf drop off, ocean mountains and canyons, current and weed lines.
-Gatherings of bait schools such as tuna, mahi mahi and squid are likely Black Marlin haunts.
+The open ocean along continental shelf drop off, ocean mountains and canyons, current and weed lines.
+Gatherings of bait schools such as tuna, mahi-mahi, and squid are likely Black Marlin haunts.
 Will come within close proximity of land if warm currents and bait schools are present.

 Fighting characteristics: Very strong and exceptionally fast fish which can test not only the angler and tackle but the entire crew.
 Can sprint along the surface, then run deep which often causes the line to break due to water pressure.
 Great opponent on fly tackle.